 The Old Testament includes writings which are called major and minor prophets.
 They are major or minor because of their size, e.g., Isaiah and Jeremiah are called major prophets because they are large books.
 By contrast, there are twelve books which we call minor prophets because they are small books.
 The writers of the major and minor prophets lived in similar times.

-Micah prophesied around 735BC-700BC which was around the same time as Isaiah 740BC-680BC.
+Micah is one of the minor prophets.
+Micah prophesied around 735BC-700BC which was around the same time as Isaiah 739BC-680BC.

 God’s Coming Judgment